CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 6: build a phylogenetic tree

-{% include important.html content="tree construction is optional, and is useful downstream if you want to compute alpha diversity metrics that are phylogenetically based.
+Tree construction is optional, but is useful if you want to compute alpha diversity metrics that are phylogenetically based.
 The resulting tree is unrooted and is created using Fasttree.
-Some downstream actions will require a rooted tree, in which longest branch is used to root the tree ('midrooting')" %}
+Since some downstream steps will require a rooted tree, we'll also use the longest branch to root the tree (called 'midrooting')" %}

 {% include warning.html content="You are cautioned against drawing strong conclusions about relationships between taxa from this tree alone, since it was only constructed using a single marker gene." %}